Mass in F Minor: Release and performance

-Mass in F Minor was released in January 1968 and reached number 135 on the Billboard 200.
+Mass in F Minor was released in January 1968 and reached number 135 on the Billboard Top LPs chart.
 Photos of the band appeared on the back of the record sleeve, though with the band's previous guitarist James 'Weasel' Spagnola shown, rather than Gannon.
 The Electric Prunes performed the album's songs in concert twice.
 At the recently finished Robert Frost Auditorium in Culver City, after a well received set featuring songs from their first two albums, the band announced that the remainder of the performance would be songs from their just released album, Mass in F Minor.
 The audience, nearly all from adjacent Culver City High and Junior High schools, were not expecting church music.
 Not long into the first number, boos and taunts were overpowering the band's music, followed by much of the young audience heading for the exits.
 The Electric Prunes attempted a second number, but called it quits rather than play to an almost empty venue.

 At the Santa Monica Civic Auditorium, which Tulin described: From the outset the performance was a disaster.
 We missed the intro on the first song and it never got any better.
 Amp speakers blew, charts fell off music stands and everyone was, in general, in a complete state of confusion.
 Ended up each song turned into one long jam.
 I think we were, at times, all in the same key.
 I made my way over to the four celli and four French horns and told them to 'jam in E.' Somehow we would hit a break and James would manage a vocal.
 Mercifully, this all ended and as we were leaving a few 'fans' said, 'We didn't know you guys were into avant-garde jazz.'

 An eerie version of the opening track, "Kyrie Eleison", became somewhat of an underground favorite when it appeared in the soundtrack for the counterculture film, Easy Rider.

 Some later reissues of Mass in F Minor incorrectly credited a later incarnation of the band with recording the album.
 The Electric Prunes were credited with a further album arranged by David Axelrod, Release of an Oath, arranged in a similar style to Mass in F Minor, but by that time the original band had dissolved.